top of page

 Everyone gives a great performance with Justice Smith carrying the weight of it all.
 He has a short but great monologue at the end that slaps the point home in a empowering way while not taking away from the story they bring.
 I was a bit let down there wasn’t a deeper lean into the magical world they created, but the end opening up the doors to other things made it bigger and open to other possibilities should they be given the chance.

 In addition to the film this release offers up bonus content including commentary and featurettes taking you behind bringing this film to life.
-You can check out the film available now on digital and streaming on Peacock then on Blu-ray on May 14th from Universal Home Entertainment.
+You can check out the film available now on digital, Blu-ray, DVD and streaming on Peacock from Universal Home Entertainment.

 bottom of page